-To score with a Foot sweep the attacker must remain on their feet at all times.
-If in the execution of a Foot sweep the attacker touches the floor with any part of their body other than their feet, no score will be given.
-A score will be awarded to the attacker if the opponent touches the floor with any part of their body other than their feet.
+To score with a Foot sweep the attacker must remain on his feet at all times.
+If in the execution of a Foot sweep the attacker touches the floor with any part of his body other than his feet, no score will be given.
+A score will be awarded to the attacker if his opponent touches the floor with any part of his body other than his feet.

-• Hand and foot techniques should be used equally during the entire fighting period.
+Hand and foot techniques should be used equally during the entire fighting period.

-It is extremely dangerous to strike with the back of the heel; it must be strictly emphasized that the attacking Fighter must extend their foot in such a manner that the Sole (bottom) of the foot is used as the striking area when executing the following kicks: Axe, Hook and Spinning Hook kick, All Jumping Spinning Kicks.
+It is extremely dangerous to strike with the back of the heel; it must be strictly emphasized that the attacking Fighter must extend his foot in such a manner that the Sole (bottom) of the foot is used as the striking area when executing the following kicks: Axe, Hook and Spinning Hook kick, All Jumping Spinning Kicks.